mvo5/snappy/docs/meta.md

                 * `port`: (optional) see above
                 * `negotiable`: (optional) see above
     * `bus-name`: (optional) message bus connection name for the service.
-      May only be specified for snaps of 'type: framework' (see above).
-See frameworks.md for details.
     * `socket`: (optional) Set to "true" if the service is socket activated.
                 Must be specified with `listen-stream`.
     * `listen-stream`: (optional) The full path of the stream socket or an